-\paragraph{Energy contraction under isotropic noise} Next, under the isotropic-noise assumption: conditioned on \(\|\mathbf{\Delta}\|_F\), the direction of \(\mathbf{\Delta}\) is uniformly distributed in the $d$-dimensional feature space, and its energy is evenly spread across dimensions.
-Hence, the expected fraction of noise energy falling into any $k$-dimensional orthogonal subspace is \(k/d\).
+where \(o(\|\bm{\Delta}\|_F)\) absorbs the higher-order terms of nonlinear operations such as Softmax under small perturbations. \textbf{Energy Contraction under Isotropic Noise} We next exploit the isotropic noise assumption: given \(\|\bm{\Delta}\|_F\), the direction of \(\bm{\Delta}\) is uniformly distributed over the \(d\)-dimensional feature space, so its energy is evenly distributed across all dimensions.
+Consequently, the expected proportion of noise energy falling into any \(k\)-dimensional orthogonal subspace is \(k/d\).
 Formally,

-By Jensen's inequality, \(\mathbb{E}\|X\| \le \sqrt{\mathbb{E}\|X\|^2}\), we obtain
+By Jensen's inequality \(\mathbb{E}\|X\| \le \sqrt{\mathbb{E}\|X\|^2}\) we obtain